 A lot of people in Mexico have their own recipe to cook and fried beans, I cook mine with half an onion and a clove of garlic and when I’m preparing refried beans I make a “sofrito” (sauté) of onion and garlic, the way to cook beans is very easy and nowadays if you can’t be bother to cook beans, you can find canned beans at the supermarket, they are very handy and useful for emergencies and I will be very honest with you, I do sometimes use those, I like the organic black beans from “Epicure”, they come just in water and unsalted, so I prepare them the way I like.
 But when I have time I cook my own and when I do that, I cook the whole 500 gr of beans and then I put them in bags in small amounts and I freeze them flat (see the picture below).

-- 1 tin or 2 cups of pinto or black beans
+- 2 cups cooked pinto beans with some bean juice or 1 tin of unsalted pinto or black beans

-- Heat the oil in a saucepan at medium heat, add the onion and fried for 3 min then add the garlic.
+- Heat the butter and the oil in a saucepan to medium heat.
+Add the onion and the garlic and gently fry them for 5 minutes.